nmalleus/inoui_samples_colors/README.md

 # inouï samples colors README

-This theme extension is an edited version of the VS Code Dark Theme that only concern syntax hilighting: it make hilighting more efficient for ksp - Kontakt Script Processor - coding.
+This theme extension is an edited version of the VS Code Dark Theme that only concern syntax hilighting: it makes hilighting more efficient for ksp - Kontakt Script Processor - coding.

 You can also install the ksp syntax highlighting extension following this link:
 https://marketplace.visualstudio.com/items?itemName=nmalleus-inouisamples.kspsyntax